-- The Pulmonica is best used in combination with a pulmonary rehabilitation or support group, such as the American Lung Association’s Better Breathers Clubs.
+- The Pulmonica is best used in combination with a pulmonary rehabilitation or respiratory support group, such as the American Lung Association’s Better Breathers Clubs.
 Ask your physician for a referral, or look online for a local group.
 More information on what to expect in a pulmonary rehabilitation program is listed below.

 - To keep track of your progress, make a note of how long you play each day and how many seconds you can inhale and exhale.
 A standard test used by lung doctors is how far you can walk in six minutes, so you might try that periodically.
 You can download our convenient Progress PDF, or keep a notebook.

 - Try making sounds other than just breathing.
 Try chugging like a train and use the higher notes to make the whistle.
 You can also try saying the alphabet, counting to 100, singing a song, or whatever your imagination can think up.
-Remember to use long deep breaths for best results.
+Remember to use long deep breaths for optimal wellness.
 Use our MP3s to guide you.
 Please send us a comment at Pulmonica.com if you come up with an interesting sound.